Structural Parameterizations for Two Bounded Degree Problems Revisited: Treewidth and Maximum Degree

-In order to clear the rest of the graph, we first move the searchers from $\hat{C}^{G_a}_i$ to $\hat{C}^{G_a}_{i+1}$ if $i < m$ or to $\hat{C}^{G_{a+1}}_1$ alternatively (possibly introducing new searchers if required), clear the latter, and then proceed by clearing the corresponding block gadgets.
-By repeating this procedure, in the end we clear all the edges of $G'-P$ by using at most $n + 5 + \cdot B^q = n + \bO (1)$ searchers. \end{proof}
+In order to clean the rest of the graph, we first move the searchers from $\hat{C}^{G_z}_j$ to $\hat{C}^{G_z}_{j+1}$ if $j < m$ or to $\hat{C}^{G_{z+1}}_1$ alternatively (possibly introducing new searchers if required), clean the latter, and then proceed by cleaning the corresponding block gadgets.
+By repeating this procedure, in the end we clean all the edges of $G'-P$ by using at most $n + 5 + B^q = n + \bO (1)$ searchers. \end{proof}